Nonnegative-Constrained Joint Collaborative Representation with Union Dictionary for Hyperspectral Anomaly Detection: Experiments and Analysis

 \subsection{Parametric Analysis}

-This section primarily discusses how detection performances are affected by the parameters of the proposed NJCR and KNJCR objectives in the four HSI data sets used for testing and experimentation.
+This section primarily discusses how detection performances are affected by the parameters of the proposed NJCR and KNJCR objectives in the four HSI datasets used for testing and experimentation.

 The parameter of the NJCR model that is evaluated is the regularized scalar $\lambda$.
 Fig. \ref{annotation 12} shows the AUC values of NJCR model when $\lambda$ is set from $0.001$ to $1000$.
-It can be seen that as $\lambda$ increases, the detection efficacy of the NJCR model in LCVF and Viareggio data set decreases, and that $\lambda=0.001$ is optimum.
+It can be seen that as $\lambda$ increases, the detection efficacy of the NJCR model in LCVF and Viareggio dataset decreases, and that $\lambda=0.001$ is optimum.
 When the value of $\lambda$ is less than 1, the detection efficacy is not much influenced.
-For both the Reno and CRi data sets, the AUC values of the NJCR model increase at first and reach the best result when $\lambda=1$.
-When $\lambda$ is greater than 1, NJCR obtains a slightly reduced detection accuracy.
-Overall, the suggested range of $\lambda$ for the NJCR model should be $[0.1, 1]$.
+For both the SanDiego and CRi datasets, the AUC values of the NJCR model increase at first and then slightly decrease when $\lambda$ is greater than 100.
+The suggested value of $\lambda$ is $100$.
+We may derive an interesting conclusion that the suggested values of $\lambda$ for the NJCR model are influenced by the sizes of anomalies.
+For subpixel-level detection tasks, like what we encounter in the LCVF and Viareggio datasets, $\lambda$ needs to be small.
+And for larger target detection tasks, the value of $\lambda$ is larger.

 For the KNJCR model, we made a joint evaluation of the kernel width $\sigma$ and the regularized scalar $\lambda$.
 The AUC values of KNJCR under different parametric settings are shown in Fig. \ref{annotation 13} with a 3D colored surface map.
 It can be seen that the optimal values of $\lambda$ are partly influenced by the value of $\sigma$.
-Interestingly, these two parameters are similarly negative correlated in all four data sets: the combination of a larger $\sigma$ and smaller $\lambda$, or a smaller $\sigma$ and larger $\lambda$ each has better AUCs.
-Experience shows that the value of kernel width $\sigma$ can be set to be 4 or 8, and the regularized scalar $\lambda$ can be set to be [0.1,1].
+Interestingly, these two parameters are similarly negatively correlated in all four datasets: the combination of a larger $\sigma$ and smaller $\lambda$, or a smaller $\sigma$ and larger $\lambda$ each has better AUCs.
+Experience shows that the value of kernel width $\sigma$ can be set in the range of $[0.25, 0.5]$ for the LCVF and Viareggio datasets and 4 for the SanDiego and CRi datasets.
+And the regularized scalar $\lambda$ can be set to 100.